xiaochunma/mxc19912008.github.io/_posts/2016-11-02-Tatanic-Survivor.markdown

 <a name="1"> </a>
 <h5>1.
 Feature engineering, different kinds of modeling and predictions </h5>
 About data cleanning and feature engineering, currently I am doing no better than an excellent <a href="https://www.kaggle.com/mrisdal/titanic/exploring-survival-on-the-titanic"> tutorial </a>.
 My exhibition focus on how to build different models and their prediction scores on Kaggle public leaderboard.
 Here I tried four types of models that are commonly used for classification:Lasso, randomForest, SVM and Xgboost.
-Amoung them, Lasso showed the  highest score.
+Among them, Lasso showed the  highest score.
 <pre>
-# Lasso score =  0.80383
+<b># Lasso score =  0.80383</b>
 set.seed(12)
 fit.glmnet <- train(Survived~Pclass + Sex + Age + SibSp + Parch + Fare +
                             Embarked + Title + FamilySize + FamilyID,